kajacx/wasm-bridge/docs/CM/my_first_component.md

 At this point, you can run the component on the web from JS, but that's not what we want.

-5. Convert the "web component" _again_ with `wasm-bridge-cli out-dir component.zip --universal component.wasm`
+5. Convert the "web component" _again_ with `wasm-bridge-cli out-dir -o component.zip --universal component.wasm`

+Reinstall with `cargo install wasm-bridge-cli -f` to use version at least `0.1.5`.

 This prepares the web component so that it can be loaded from Rust on the web.